Deciding to introduce a new cat or dog into your family is an exciting time.

 Use the identification number to check the NSW Pet Registry to confirm the number is valid.

 A microchip number search will provide you with information about what the owner has recorded as the breed, sex and age of the cat or dog, whether it is desexed and whether or not it is already registered.
-From 1 July 2019, the NSW Pet Registry will also let you know whether an annual permit is needed to keep the animal.
-For more information about annual permits, contact your local council.

 A breeder identification number search will also display any recorded business names so that you can do further research, make informed purchasing decisions and help support good animal welfare outcomes.